perlwasm/talk-perlcic-2020/index.md

 ---

-**libclang** could potentially reduce the tedium of writing FFI bindings by parsing C header files for type and function declerations.
+**libclang** could potentially reduce the tedium of writing FFI bindings by parsing C header files for type and function declarations.

 Note:
 libclang, which is an API to the clang parser could potentially reduce the tedium of writing FFI bindings